14 Oct Keel East and

 All megalithic monuments carry within their stones a poignant reminder of the life and death of long-departed human beings.
 However, the stones of Keel East sit adjacent to an even starker memento of life gone by: an entire deserted village.
-The ruins of the houses of Slievemore can be visited within the Keel East virtual-reality environment (above, right) by clicking on a hotspot.
+The ruins of the houses of Slievemore can be visited within the Keel East virtual-reality environment (above) by clicking on a hotspot to the right of the initial viewpoint.
 In doing so you will leave a monument from the Late Stone Age (c.
 3500 BCE) and enter the remains of a community that continued here until the 1940s.

-There are 84 ruined houses still clinging to the hillside, the remnants of some 137 that O’Donovan noted in 1838.
-The three linked groupings that made up the settlement stretch E-W for about 1.5 km (.9 mi).
+There are 84 ruined houses still clinging to the hillside, the remnants of the 137 structures that O’Donovan noted in 1838.
+The three linked groups of homes that make up the abandoned village stretch E-W for about 1.5 km (.9 mi).
 Most of the houses were single-roomed cabins, known as byre-houses, with an area for keeping the livestock indoors during the winter.7 Another deserted village discussed in Voices from the Dawn is located on Inishmurray.

 William Wilde described such a scene in 1836: